Zum Hauptinhalt springen

 1. AI-powered support

-Delivering good customer service can be difficult—and that task becomes harder when you’re balancing customer needs and the demands of your business.
-AI-powered support uses automation to better serve your customers, lend your agents a helping hand, reduce support operational costs, and more.
+Delivering good customer service can be difficult, and that task becomes even harder when you’re balancing customer needs and business demands.
+AI-powered support uses automation to serve your customers better, lend your agents a helping hand, reduce support operational costs, and more.

 2. Omnichannel support